 Carrot and Stick Approach to Motivation

 Managers always need to keep in mind that their employees are individuals who will often have differing and contrasting personalities.
-This also means that they will respond in different ways to the attempts of the manager to motivate them and get them to achieve certain targets and goals.
+This also means that they will respond in different ways to the attempts of the manager to boost productivity and get them to achieve certain targets and goals.
+Of of the many reasons for conducting business coaching with employees is to find out exactly what motivates them in order to get them to reach their optimum potential.

 Obtaining Results Through Rewards or Punishment